erlang/otp/system/doc/reference_manual/expressions.md

 The scope for a variable is its function clause.
 Variables bound in a branch of an `if`, `case`, or `receive` expression must be bound in all branches to have a value outside the expression.
-Otherwise they are regarded as 'unsafe' outside the expression.
+Otherwise they are regarded as unsafe outside the expression.

-For the `try` expression variable scoping is limited so that variables bound in the expression are always 'unsafe' outside the expression.
+For the `try` expression variable scoping is limited so that variables bound in the expression are always unsafe outside the expression.

 ## Patterns